 There’s a raging debate about the flow hive.
 Those for it are excited to have honey on tap and if you have ever harvested honey, it would probably excite you too.

-Others are so against it, it feels like their coming at it with a wooden stake and silver bullets.
+There are others who are so against it, it feels like they’re coming at it with a wooden stake and silver bullets.

 Although some of their concerns may have merit, I do feel that the level of animosity toward the product may be a little over the top.